 For your kids, summer is all about sunshine and summer camps, adventure-filled days and weeklong family vacations they’ll remember forever.
 But that doesn’t mean the hard work they put into learning important stuff during the school year should atrophy in the sunshine.
 It should bloom!

-When you buy a new Fire Kids Edition tablet (click here for a 20% off promo code), there are a slew of educational apps to give them that much-needed summer brain boost.
+When you buy a new Fire Kids Edition tablet, there are a slew of educational apps to give them that much-needed summer brain boost.
 Each new Kids Edition Tablet comes with a subscription to FreeTime Unlimited (one year only), which gives your kids access to over 15,000 books, videos, games and apps, all for free for the first year.

 Want to get started but don’t know where to begin?
 Read on for some of our favorite brain boosting apps from well-loved brands like PBS, Viacom, Nick Jr. and Sesame Workshop, all rated 4 or 5 stars and all available for free for one year on the All-New Fire Kids Edition Tablet (click for your 20% off code).

 ABC’s and 123’s are all the rage with the tot lot.
 Add in a few animal sounds and you’ve hit the kid edutainment trifecta.
 Parents can help young learners build basic math and grammar skills with these kid-approved free apps on the Fire Kids Edition tablets.

 Elmo Loves 123’s: Little ones can slide, swipe, touch, and trace their way through a variety of early math games about numbers 1 to 20.
 Elmo apps are a big hit for this age group .

 Squeebles Tell the Time: Well-loved across the pond, this UK based series of apps have reached number 1 in the Apple education charts.
 In this app, the adorable Squeebles characters have to defeat the nasty Time Troll, offering a fun way for kids to learn to tell time.